pulak-sarmah/HTML-CSS-Fundamentals/README.md

 # HTML/CSS Fundamentals
- In this repository I have implemented several fundamental component of html/css, In demo pages.
+ In this repository I have implemented some of the fundamental components of html/css, In demo pages.